 Contact: Bob HowellFor additional information: email POLYED Center

-The AkzoNobel Graduate Student Award: The AkzoNobel Award is given to a graduate student for an utstanding presentation at the AkzoNobel Award Symposium, part of the PMSE program at each ACS fall national meeting.
+The Eastman Chemical Student Award in Applied Polymer Science: The Award is given to a graduate student for an outstanding presentation at the Graduate Student Award Symposium in Applied Polymer Science, part of the PMSE program at each ACS fall national meeting.

-Contact: John Thomaides For additional information: email POLYED Center
+Contact: John Gilmer For additional information: email POLYED Center

 Curriculum Development Awards: Curriculum development awards of $10,000 and $2500 are available from POLYED to improve the teaching of polymer science.
 Grants are made for the development of curricular materials or to assist institutions in offering courses in polymer chemistry.
 Contact: John DroskeFor additional information: email POLYED Center